 You’ll also need a catch certificate for most exports of fish or fish products.

 The consignment must enter the EU via a Border Inspection Post (BIP) within the EU.
 You’ll need to consider if your current trade routes could be affected.
-There is not currently a BIP at Calais, although French authorities expect these to be operational by the end of March 2019.
+There is not currently a BIP at Calais.
 See a list of EU BIPs.